Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 The Cave Garden was swarming with people.
 Cigar smoke filled the rooms as tall men in dark fedoras ordered whisky under the code name of “horse liniment” or “coffin varnish."
 This is the story of the Tulsa Cave House.

-It was in 1541 when Spanish explorer Hernando de Soto ventured through Southeastern Oklahoma.
+It was in 1541 when the Spanish explorer Hernando de Soto ventured through Southeastern Oklahoma.
 With a little less than 300 men, de Soto set out on a quest to find El Dorado, or "the gilded one."
 This is the story of Spiro Mounds in Southeastern Oklahoma.

 Situated only 40 minutes south of Tulsa, Okmulgee is a small town rich in history and teeming with wildlife.
 This article outlines various Okmulgee attractions and points of interest.